 Salar de Uyuni

-Covering an area of 4,680 square miles (12,121 sq km), the Salar is the world's largest salt desert, set at an elevation of 11,970ft (3,650m) and filled with an estimated 10 billion tons of salt.
-With picks and shovels the local people harvest the salt from the lake that once covered most of southwestern Bolivia.
-This region is one of the most spectacular natural attractions in Bolivia, a photographer's delight.
-It is a surreal landscape combining salt pans, wind-eroded rock formations, and wandering llamas in a completely unspoilt region.
-In the middle is Isla de Pescadores, a landmass appearing as a mountain out of the white nothingness, covered in towering stands of cactus.
-Laguna Colorada and Laguna Verde are other isolated marvels.
-One a fiery-red and the other a deep blue-green, these lakes are inhabited by flamingos and surrounded by extinct volcanoes.
-Nearby Sol de Mañana reeks with the smell of sulphurous gases from the geysers, fumaroles and bubbling mud pools.
-The village of Uyuni, to the southeast of the Salar, is the best base from which to explore the area and tours can be arranged from here.
-'Salt Hotels' around the periphery of Salar are a unique form of accommodation where everything (walls, furniture, etc.) is made from salt blocks cut from the flats.
-Another popular attraction at the Salar de Uyuni is the train cemetery, containing trains abandoned by mining companies.
+Salar de Uyuni is the world's largest salt flat, which exists courtesy of a prehistoric lake that went dry.
+This region is one of Bolivia's most spectacular natural attractions, and is a photographer's delight.
+Its surreal landscape combines salt pans, wandering llamas and wind-eroded rock formations.
+A landmass covered in towering cacti called, Isla de Pescadores (the Pescadores Islands), lies in the middle.
+Laguna Colorada and Laguna Verde are other isolated marvels in Salar de Uyuni.
+One is a fiery-red lake; the other is a deep blue.
+Both are inhabited by flamingos and surrounded by extinct volcanoes.
+Nearby Sol de Manana reeks of sulphurous gases from geysers, fumaroles and bubbling mud-pools.
+The village of Uyuni is located to the southeast of the Salar, and is the best base from which to explore the area.
+Travellers can arrange tours from there.
+'Salt Hotels' around the periphery of Salar are a unique form of accommodation, where everything (walls, furniture, etc.) is made from salt blocks cut from the flats.